bazthedev/SolsScope/README.md

 - Disconnect prevention
 - Added Periodic Inventory and/or Storage Screenshots
 - Automatically detect if you are using the MSStore version or the Player and will adjust the script accordingly
+- Plugins
+- Forwarding to more than one webhook

 # TBA:
 - Create a feature request if you want something to be added!